luan-prates/CIMV/foundation/the_endless_tale.md

 at a time to pass through.
 So, one locust went in and carried away a grain of corn; then another locust went in and carried away a grain of corn;
 then another locust went in and carried away a grain of corn.”

+Day after day, week after week, the Stranger kept on saying, “Then another locust went in and carried away a grain of corn.”
+A month passed.
+A year passed.
+After two years, The King asked, “How much longer will the locusts be going in and carrying away corn?”
+“Oh, King!" said the Stranger, “the locusts have only cleared a few inches, and there are thousands of inches in the granary."